 14. How do I book a session?

 It's easy!
 The process is usually done by email, since emails can be sent at any hour (I tend to be awake at weird times, like 3:30am, to start my editing workday without distractions).
 Then, my clients/potential clients can respond when it's convenient for them.
 Win-win.
 Anyways, we correspond about dates, locations, pricing and more, then when everything is sorted out, I will send an online contract and retainer request.
-After the contract is signed and the retainer is paid, a client is considered booked!
+You will be penciled in for up to one week, then after the contract is signed and the retainer is paid, you're considered booked!

 1. What camera do you use?